-Baby’s First Foods: From Milk to Starting Solids
+Baby’s First Foods: From Formula to Starting Solids

-During your baby’s first year, breastmilk and/or formula should be their primary source of nutrition—exclusively at first, and eventually in tandem with solid foods.
-Not only do formula and breastmilk provide all the vitamins, nutrients, and calories your baby needs, but newborns and young infants don’t have the physical maturity to eat solid foods.
+During your baby’s first year, breastmilk and/or formula should be their primary source of nutrition—exclusively at first, and eventually alongside solid foods.
+Formula and breastmilk provide all the vitamins, nutrients, and calories your baby needs, and newborns aren’t physically ready to eat solid foods.

-The American Academy of Pediatrics recommends introducing solid foods when your baby is around six months old.
-Your baby may be ready to try solid foods if they can:
+The American Academy of Pediatrics recommends introducing solid foods around six months.
+Your baby may be ready if they can:

 - Sit up on their own